Dendisreya/M1_Electronic_Circuit_Evaluator/1_Reruirements/Readme.md

 * To compute the resistor values using the colour codes.
 However, this system has combined all of the functions into a single programme, providing you with all of the basic circuit analysis requirements in one common platform.

+# SWOT ANALYSIS

+# Strengths
+* Easy to use.
+* Faster compilation time.
+* More information about circuits.
+* Better than previous systems.
+# Weaknesses
+* No simulation of circuits.
+* High input values.
+# Opportunities
+* Multi level architecture and circuit implementation.
+* New skills and technologies.
+* Emerging Technology.
+# Threats
+* Circuit simulation softwares.
+* Competitor applications.

 # 4W's and 1'H
 # Who
  Electronic engineers, college students and professors who are using electronic circuits.